Skip to main content

 The Freedom Profile (VPN) is an optional blocking tool that can be installed on iOS.
 The Freedom Profile will block websites in all browsers and will block apps from connecting to the Internet, thereby blocking their ability to update.
 The Freedom VPN is different from a traditional VPN in that it doesn’t send your traffic off the phone, it simply acts as a local VPN and blocks content directly on your phone.

-It’s no longer necessary to install the Freedom Profile (VPN) to use Freedom (on iOS 16.0 and up), but it might be useful in some cases.
+It’s no longer necessary to install the Freedom Profile (VPN) to use Freedom (on iOS 16.0 and up), but it is useful in some cases.
 Below, we explain the effects of the VPN Profile on your sessions, and how to use Freedom without it.

 Do I need to use the Freedom Profile?